DaniFoldi/bundled-lint-config/eslint-presets/README.md

 They are useless, but if you really want it, add `plugin:@danifoldi/eslint-presets/semi` to `extends`.

+## Sorting objects and interfaces

+Generally the rules do have a purpose, however if for whatever reason you want to disable them, add `plugin:@danifoldi/eslint-presets/unsorted` or `plugin:@danifoldi/eslint-presets/unsorted-ts` to your `extends` after the normal preset.

 ## Contributing

 I have not tested all combinations, but they _should_ work.
 If they don't, feel free to open an issue or PR.